Have you ever thought about which type of traveler you are?

-I do not agree with this theory 100%, mainly because I don’t like the idea of putting tags on humans and place them in different compartments, but there are numerous reasons why and how people travel and I thought these categories was a fun way to explain them.
-I think the human is far to complex to only fit one of these categories, but I think everyone can find themselves more in some categories than others so that’s what I want to try out with this post.
+I do not agree with this theory 100%.
+The idea of putting tags on humans and place them in different compartments is something I really dislike but there are numerous reasons why and how people travel and I thought these categories was a fun way to explain them.
+I think the human is far to complex to only fit one of these categories but I think everyone can find themselves more in some categories than others so that’s what I want to try out with this post.

 The 15 different types of travelers are: